 3.10 Considers multiple intelligences when planning instruction

-Tracy currently serves as the Art Ed PRO Director for the Art of Education.
-Before working for AOE, Tracy taught middle school art for 14 years in central Minnesota.
-In her classroom, she focused on deepening 21st century skills by encouraging her students to practice critical thinking, solve open-ended problems creatively and work together to produce, connect, and share their artwork.
+Tracy teaches middle school art in central Minnesota.
+In her classroom, she focuses on deepening 21st century skills by encouraging her students to practice critical thinking, solve open-ended problems creatively and work together to produce, connect, and share their artwork.